 How we verify the math

 We publish the test suites alongside the calculators.
-If you find an arithmetic mismatch with an authoritative reference, please report it via the contact link below and we will treat it as a high-priority correction.
+If you find an arithmetic mismatch with a reliable reference, please report it via the contact link below and we will treat it as a high-priority correction.

 How to report a mistake